jmlopez-rod/m/packages/web/docs/github-actions/intro.md

 This file may be placed at the root of the repo.
 There may be other actions in the same repo but we'll cover them as we explore.

-The first thing to note is is that we are expected to create the yaml file inputs and outputs and define the composite steps in which we call our python scripts.
+The first thing to note is that we are expected to create the yaml file of inputs and outputs and define the composite steps in which we call our python scripts.
 Here is a quick example